 See recipe card for full information on ingredients and quantities.

-How to Make
+How to Make Mixed Peel

 - Scrub and dry the citrus, then remove the peels from the fruit.
-Cut each piece into ¼ to ⅛ inch strips, leaving the pith on.
+Cut each piece into ¼ to ⅛ inch strips, leaving the pith on. (image 1)

 - Put the peel into a pot and cover with cold water.
 Bring the water to a boil, reduce heat, and simmer for 10 minutes and drain.
 Repeat two more times, reserving ½ cup of the citrus liquid on the last time.
-This process is called blanching, which reduces the bitterness.
+This process is called blanching, which reduces the bitterness. (image 2)

-3. Make a sugar syrup by combining ½ cup of the citrus liquid and ½ cup of water with 1 cup of sugar.
+- Make a sugar syrup by combining 1 cup of water with 1 cup of sugar.
 Stir over medium high heat until the sugar is dissolved, then bring it to a boil.
-Remove from heat.
+Remove from heat. (image 3)

 Recipe FAQs

-If you can't find it at the grocery store or haven't the time to make mixed peel, fresh citrus zest can be a substitute in yeast breads, or for certain recipes use good quality marmalade.
+If you can't find it at the grocery store or haven't the time to make mixed peel, fresh citrus zest can be a substitute in yeast breads, or for certain recipes, use good quality marmalade.

 Mixed peel is another word for candied citrus peel, usually made from lemons and oranges, and is commonly found as an ingredient in British baking for Christmas cake, hot cross buns, and Dundee cake.